 The organization may not exempt itself from any of these standards or any portion of the provider manual.
-All requests for waivers of these standards must be done in accordance with Policy 04-107 - Requests for Waivers of Standards for DBHDD Services.
+All requests for waivers of these standards must be done in accordance with DBHDD Policy Requests for Waivers of Standards for DBHDD Services, 04-107.

-I. For DD providers utilizing Proxy Caregivers and Health Maintenance Activities:
+For DD providers utilizing Proxy Caregivers and Health Maintenance Activities:

-Licensed DD provider agencies, including co-employer agencies, must abide by the Rules and Regulations for Proxy Caregivers used in Licensed Healthcare Facilities, Chapter 111-8-100.
-A brief overview of the Proxy Caregivers functions are outlined below (Go to https://dch.georgia.gov/hfr-laws-regulations for more details).
+Licensed provider agencies, including co-employer agencies, must abide by the Rules and Regulations for Proxy Caregivers used in Licensed Healthcare Facilities, Chapter 111-8-100 (Go to www.dch.georgia.gov/hfr-laws-regulations).
+The policies and procedures specified below are applicable to all providers:

 Health Maintenance Activities Definition: Health maintenance activities, which are limited to those activities that, but for a disability, a person could reasonably be expected to do for himself or herself.
 Such activities are typically taught by a registered professional nurse, but may be taught by an attending physician, advanced practice registered nurse, physician assistant, or directly to a person and are part of ongoing care.
 Health maintenance activities are those activities that do not include complex care such as administration of intravenous medications, central line maintenance (i.e., daily management of a central line, which is intravenous tubing inserted for continuous access to a central vein for administering fluids and medicine and for obtaining diagnostic information), and complex would care; do not require complex observations or critical decisions; can be safely performed and have reasonably precise, unchanging directions; and have outcomes or results that are reasonably predictable.
 Any activity that requires nursing judgment is not a health maintenance activity.
 Health maintenance activities are specified for an individual participant in written orders of the attending physician, advanced practice registered nurse, or physician assistant.